Does a solar system also produce energy in winter?

 The answer to question number 1, whether solar makes sense even in less sunny countries, is: Yes!

 If the solar panels are covered with snow, they do not produce.
 However, snow usually doesn’t stay on the panels for long.
-They shed the snow very well, because they are designed to absorb the heat of the sun, usually they are laid out in the direction of the sun and mounted down.
+They shed the snow very well, because they are designed to attract the heat of the sun, usually they are laid out in the direction of the sun and mounted down.
 All this helps to free the panels from snow more quickly.
 In addition, the sunlight can also shine through smaller amounts of snow, so even with a light layer of snow on the panel can generate energy.

 In general: Attention!
 Please do not remove the snow yourself.
 This can damage the panels and that would be a real shame.